FAQ'S

-Here is a short list the most commonly asked questions I get at art festivals and gallery events.
+Here is a short list of the most commonly asked questions I get at art festivals and gallery events.

 How should I care for my new bowl or vessel?